Your path from first call to cash in the bank – and how it’s paid back

 Make sure you’re eligible When you first speak to our team, they’ll chat through a few key details about you and your property to check whether you can take out a lifetime mortgage.

-Anyone applying has to be 55 or over, whether that’s just you or both of you for a joint application.
+Anyone applying has to be aged 55 or over, whether that’s just you or both of you for a joint application.
 You also need to own a property in the UK, which doesn’t include the Channel Islands or Isle of Man, worth at least £75,000.
+For our lifetime mortgage the minimum loan amount is £15,000.

-Be on top of your prep Ahead of your meeting, think carefully about how much you need to borrow and what you need the money for.
+Be on top of your preparation Ahead of your meeting, think carefully about how much you need to borrow and what you need the money for.

 Gather up bank statements, details of your income, what your outgoings are and any state benefits you’re being paid – along with a reasonable idea of what your home’s worth today.